ARTS-Laboratory/Open-Modelica-modeling-of-battery-fuel-cell-electric-aircraft/models/README.md

 Model C plus (very simple) hydrogen tank

 ## Model E
 Model D with Battery and Fuel Cell Management System (BFCMS).
-This is the energy storage level control.

 ## Model F
 Model E with a flight controller.
 This is the Power system level control.